n4zz/C0D3H4CK/Conky/Conky.md

 ## 🛠️ About
 Conky is a system monitor that displays any information on the desktop.
+- CPU
+- RAM
+- Swap
+- Disk Space
+- Temperature
+- Top Process
-- (CPU, RAM, Swap, Disk Space, Temperature, Top Process, Upload, Download, etc.)
+- Upload, Download, etc.

 It is an extremely configurable utility, however, configuration is done by editing configuration files.
 Some may find it discouraging at first, but there is nothing to worry about.
 You will eventually love it :D.